 Research group websites:

 News and Updates

 - July 2019 - another DAGGER group paper is published... this one is a culmination of a lot of stuff we've been thinking about for the past few years and we finally compiled it into a review article ("Paleogeography and paleoenvironments of the Late Devonian Kellwasser event: A review of its sedimentological and geochemical expression" by Carmichael et al, 2019).
-For a preprint that includes the immense supplemental table that lists every single F-F boundary section we could find, please email me.
+For an institutional repository (NCDocks) copy that includes the immense supplemental table that lists every single F-F boundary section we could find, please click here.

 - March 2019 - The DAGGER group publishes the first of a series of new research papers from our work in western Mongolia ("Conodonts from Late Devonian island arc settings (Baruunhuurai Terrane, western Mongolia" by Suttner et al., 2019)

-- December 2018 - Sarah and Johnny are awarded the Expedition of the Year Award from the Atlanta Chapter of the Explorers Club for their EC Flag Expedition "Looking for Mass Extinctions in all the Wrong Places"
+- December 2018 - We are awarded the Expedition of the Year Award from the Atlanta Chapter of the Explorers Club for our EC Flag Expedition "Looking for Mass Extinctions in all the Wrong Places"